arinmis/capslock-indicator/README.md

 # Caps Lock indicator
-This is an app that appears pop-up window whenever you press caps lock button to tell caps lock status.
+This is an app that shows a pop-up window whenever you press caps lock button to tell caps lock status.